Monoclonal antibodies are free and effective against covid-19, but few people are getting them

 “Momentum is a tough thing to get going and I’m glad it’s starting to,” said Jason C. Gallagher, clinical professor of pharmacy practice and infectious diseases at Temple University School of Pharmacy.
 “But it still needs to be improved.”

-Earlier in the pandemic, neither the National Institutes of Health nor the Infectious Diseases Society of America included monoclonal antibodies in treatment guidelines they released for covid-19, said Alexandra Bowie, a spokesperson for Regeneron.
+Earlier in the pandemic, neither the National Institutes of Health nor the Infectious Diseases Society of America included monoclonal antibodies in treatment guidelines they released for covid-19, said Alexandra Bowie, a spokeswoman for Regeneron.

 “Awareness was kind of low among physicians for a long time,” she said.

-It has been boosted this month by Florida Gov. Ron DeSantis (R), who last week vowed to expand provision of the antibodies as the virus tears through his state and Texas Gov. Greg Abbott (R), who tested positive for covid Tuesday and is being treated with monoclonals.
+It has been boosted this month by Florida Gov. Ron DeSantis (R), who last week vowed to expand provision of the antibodies as the virus tears through his state, and by Texas Gov. Greg Abbott (R), who tested positive for the coronavirus Tuesday and is being treated with monoclonals.
 Both governors have resisted coronavirus restrictions and worked to thwart mask or vaccine mandates.

-And last year, former president Donald Trump received Regeneron’s medication when he was infected with the virus, before the treatment was available to the public.
+And last year, President Donald Trump received Regeneron’s medication when he was infected with the virus, before the treatment was available to the public.
 Trump, who was given the drug in early October under a “compassionate use” program that allows people to receive unapproved drugs, later credited it for his recovery, inaccurately calling it a cure.

 James Hildreth, president and CEO of Meharry Medical College in Nashville, said access to monoclonal antibodies has been an issue for many people in vulnerable communities hit hardest by the pandemic — one of the reasons he found use of the treatment by Abbott unjust.